reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/examples/ui_extensions.md

 The follow sections detail the common use-cases.

-### Adding an extension
+### Installing an extension

-A new extension can be added to an application.
-Any existing extensions already installed in the application will not be modified.
+A new extension can be added to an existing UI application using the following command.
+The command will preserve any existing extensions, and it will only add a new one (or update the version if already installed).

 ```sh
 c8y ui extensions install --application devicemanagement --extension myext